gpadolina/multiple_regression_anaysis_with_airbnb/README.md

 If you're familiar with Boston, you would know that Mattapan has been constantly ranked as one of the not so nice neighborhoods.
 Consequently, it has one of the lowest average price by neighborhood.
 Unsurpringly, Harvard Square and Financial District has some of the highest due to being a tourist attraction and a business district.

+---

 ![Image of Average Price by Cancellation Policy](https://github.com/gpadolina/multipleRegressionAnaysisWithAirbnb/blob/master/plots/avgPricebyCancellationPolicy.png)

 Trivially, properties with super strict cancellation policy has the highest average price which makes them positively correlated.

 ![Image of Average Price by Property Type](https://github.com/gpadolina/multipleRegressionAnaysisWithAirbnb/blob/master/plots/avgPriceByPropertyType.png)

 As expected, an entire home such as a guesthouse would have one of the highest listing price.
 Dorms & campers/RVs would have the lowest evidently.
-But what really stands in this visual is a boat having the second highest average listing price.
+But what really stands out in this visual is a boat having the second highest average listing price.
 Maybe it's a really nice boat.

+---